-Our International Grants Program supports small, grassroots activist organizations that have provocative direct-action agendas and that are working strategically on multipronged campaigns to preserve and protect our environment.
-We support local groups that work to protect local habitats and frontline communities through bold, original actions.
+Our International Grants Program supports grassroots activist organizations that have direct-action agendas and are working on strategic, multipronged campaigns to preserve and protect our environment.

 We are most interested in making these grants to organizations that identify and work on the root causes of problems and approach issues with a commitment to long-term change.
 We look for innovative groups with proposed projects that are quantifiable; that have specific goals, objectives and action plans, and that include measures for evaluating success.